csengelhart/SotanSauna/README.md

 GUI Sauna Application

 Background:
 While visiting a sauna in Colorado, I discovered a flaw in the sauna's interface logic.
-The timer that would turn the heating element off as soon as the sauna is powered.
-Therefore, it's a not a guarentee the the actual temperature will reach the setpoint as it the timer can time out before then.
+The timer that would turn the heating element off starts as soon as the sauna is powered.
+Therefore, it's a not a guarentee the the actual temperature will reach the setpoint as the timer can time out before then.
+I challenged myself to build a simple Sauna interface with the logic that the heating element timer starts when the actual temperature equals the target temperature.

 Program:
 The program will be a GUI that is built to simulate a basic Sauna interface.
 The target temperature can be set and a timer(10,20,30seconds) must be chosen.
 Once